- About Us

 Q. Who selects the NEI Class?

 A. The class is selected by the nonprofit rock stars that make up the NEI Leadership Team.
 This team consists of volunteers from across the nonprofit sector who are NEI alumni.
-The list of current NEI Leadership Team members is on the first page of the Application Questions and Information document linked above.
+The current NEI Leadership Team is:

 Q. What is tuition for NEI?
 Are there scholarships available?